4ms/metamodule-plugin-sdk/docs/graphic-displays.md

 marked as "dynamic".
 Their position and box size is stored.

-When the module is displayed on screen and the patch is playing, then the GUI engine will allocate a pixel buffer for aall the widgets marked as dynamic.
+When the module is displayed on screen and the patch is playing, then the GUI engine will allocate a pixel buffer for all the widgets marked as dynamic.
 The widget box size will be used to determine the size of the pixel buffer.

 Then, on each frame, each `rack::Module` will be updated as follows: